safarinexus/edgr-odinprojects/README.md

 5. Odin Calculator
 JavaScript Basics Final Project
 Project: Calculator
-An on-screen SCIENTIFIC calculator in your browser!
+An on-screen calculator in your browser!